kamidev/survey_api/README.md

 # SurveyAPI

+This is an API used by the Sharing Cites survey web application.
+See https://github.com/kamidev/survey_frontend.

 ## Prerequisites

 ### Erlang and Elixir

-This API is developed using Elixir and depends on the Erlang/OTP runtime being installed.
+The API is developed using Elixir and depends on the Erlang/OTP runtime being installed.

-For Sharing Cities, we use [asdf](https://github.com/asdf-vm/asdf) to install and manage Erlang and Elixir.
-The versions we currently use for this project are specified in the file `.tool-versions`.
+For Sharing Citiesd, we use the [asdf version manager](https://github.com/asdf-vm/asdf) to manage Erlang and Elixir.
+The current versions are specified in the file `.tool-versions`.

 Check your installation by running the command `iex`.
-You should see very similar to this
+The result shoudl be very similar to this
 ```shell
 Erlang/OTP 20 [erts-9.1] [source] [64-bit] [smp:4:4] [ds:4:4:10] [async-threads:10] [hipe] [kernel-poll:false]